Venezuelans vote for lawmakers and governors as opposition calls for election boycott

 Further, after the opposition won control of the National Assembly in 2015, Maduro created an election for members of a Constituent Assembly in 2017.
 That body, controlled by the ruling party, decreed itself superior to all other branches of government until it ceased to exist in 2020.

+Meanwhile, voters trickled in to polling places in an opposition stronghold in Caracas.
+Some ignored the boycott calls based on the belief in their civic duty while others saw the election as a chance to keep their local government under opposition control.

+“I'm defending my municipality,” said Edith, the owner of a bankrupt family business who declined to give her last name out of fear of government repression.
+“I'm still angry with what happened in July, but I have to defend it.”

-Some voters who cast ballots on Sunday did so out of fear of losing their government jobs or food and other state-controlled benefits.
+Other voters cast ballots out of fear of losing their government jobs or food and other state-controlled benefits.

 “Most of my friends aren’t going to vote, not even a blank vote,” state employee Miguel Otero, 69, said.
 “But we must comply.
 We have to send the photo (saying), ‘I’m here at the polling station now.’”